The days and weeks after the death of a loved one are particularly traumatic.

 It can also help to talk to your doctor or GP who will be able to let you know what help may be available to you.

 Have you come through the recent death of a loved one?
 Do you have any additional suggestions that might help others?
-Email us at [email protected] or leave a comment below.
+You can join the conversation on the bereavement section of our Community forum or leave a comment below.